The Swordsman (1974 film)

-The Swordsman, also known as Zapper's Blade of Veangeance, is a 1974 British action film directed by Lindsay Shonteff and starring Linda Marlowe, Alan Lake and Edina Ronay.
+The Swordsman (also known as Zapper's Blade of Veangeance) is a 1974 British action film directed by Lindsay Shonteff and starring Linda Marlowe, Alan Lake and Edina Ronay.
+It was written by Hugh Brody.
 It is a sequel to Big Zapper (1973) and follows the adventures of female private detective Harriet Zapper.

-It was produced in 1974, including location shooting in the South of France around Nice.
-In 1976 it was picked up for release on the Odeon Circuit by Rank Film Distributors.

 Plot

 Reynaud Duval runs a fencing school, and wanting to be his father's sole heir, forces him to write a false will and then murders him.
 He leaves a note with the body which incriminates master swordsman Zendor.
 Duval's younger brother Karel hires detective Harriet Zapper and her Chinese side-kick Hock to investigate.